qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/data-scenarios/02-vector-needs-reformatting/README.md

 ## TODO

-* Should we make the data non-tabular so it can't be just loaded directly into Pandas?
+* Should we make the data non-tabular so it can't be loaded directly into Pandas without modification?
 E.g. include "header rows" containing metadata like projection?
 * Build a Jupyter notebook with an example solution?
 Include an example GeoJSON file (or other format) representing what the final result should look like?